PrestaShop/docs/src/content/1.7/benchmark/_index.md

 siege -b -i -c 1 -t 20S --no-parser -f url.txt
 ```

+We will first warmup the cache by testing 1 time with 1 concurrent user, and then progressively
+raise the number of concurrent users until the performances actually decreases.

 Raise the concurrent parameter (-c 1) to the number of concurrent users you want to test.

-The best methodology is to first warmup your cache by testing 1 time with 1 concurrent user, and then progressively
-raise the number of concurrent users until the performances actually decreases.

 Ex for 10 concurrent users without MySQL query cache: